anamaria1-png/Selenium-Script-Project/README.md

 3. PRESENTATION
 The code must be placed on a public github or gitlab repository.
 You have two weeks at your disposal to send the description of the environment installation, and of the scripts.

+Very essential to the project is the code to be thoroughly explained and commnented, frequent commits to show the progress.
+Careful made documentation  with the packages/libraries and errors encountered and how I solved them is also important for the project.